This page provides a variety of resources regarding legal US online poker.

-- The state’s 12 existing casinos would get first crack at online gambling licenses.
+- The state’s 13 casinos got first crack at online gambling licenses.
 Licenses are divided up by the three types of games: slots, poker and table games.

 - Tax rates come in at 54 percent for online slots and 16 percent for online poker and table games.